Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Discussion of results

 One might hope that there is a topological condition on $X$ or a geometric condition concerning just one pseudoholomorphic curve (e.g. that it be sufficiently free) that would guarantee that $(X,J)$ is tamed.
 By Proposition \ref{untameble_prp} below, there is no such condition.
-That is, in order to demonstrate that $(X,J)$ admits a taming structure, something must be assumed about the geometry of the almost complex structure $J$.
-Furthermore, this assumption must constrain the behavior of $J$ on every open set.

 \begin{prp} Let $(X,J)$ be an almost complex manifold of dimension at least 4.
-For any open $U \subset X$, there is an almost complex structure $J'$ on $X$ which is deformation equivalent to $J$, is equal to $J$ outside of $U$, and admits no taming symplectic structure. \end{prp}
+For every nonempty open $U \subset X$, there exists an almost complex structure $J'$ on $X$ which is deformation equivalent to $J$, is equal to $J$ outside of $U$, and admits no taming symplectic structure. \end{prp}